exercism/python/concepts/random/about.md

 The `choice()` function will return one entry chosen at random from a given sequence.

-At its simplest, the coin-flip example:
+At its simplest, this might be a coin-flip example:

 ```python
 >>> [random.choice(['H', 'T']) for _ in range(5)]